 Patrick Frances Joyce (R21) Luzerne (Part) County 1921-1928

-Patrick Frances Joyce, born February 22, 1867, Pittston, Luzerne County, Pennsylvania; son of Peter and Bridget Gavin Joyce; public school education; Wyoming Seminary, Kingston, Pennsylvania; secretary, Pittston Borough Council; member, president of Pittston’s first Common Council, 1894-1899; president of the Select Council, 1899-1901; Pittston city treasurer, eight years; engaged, retail and wholesale liquor business; owner, Howell and King Brewery; engaged horse breeding, real estate, public utility development, Pittston; philanthropist; president, Poor Board for twenty years; constructed, Ransom Home and Hospital; Republican, Pennsylvania State Senate, 1921-1928; married, Mary Veronica Henchcliff Joyce, 1912, children, Edward Joyce, Joseph Patrick Joyce, Mary Patricia Joyce Gill, George Patrick Joyce, Frances Joyce Germann; died, October 21, 1938 (aged 71), Pittston, Luzerne County, Pennsylvania; interment, Saint Mary Help of Christians Cemetery, Pittston Junction, Luzerne County, Pennsylvania.
+Patrick Frances Joyce, born February 22, 1867, Pittston, Luzerne County, Pennsylvania; son of Peter and Bridget Gavin Joyce; public school education; Wyoming Seminary, Kingston, Pennsylvania; secretary, Pittston Borough Council; member, president of Pittston’s first Common Council, 1894-1899; president of the Select Council, 1899-1901; Pittston city treasurer, eight years; engaged, retail and wholesale liquor business; owner, Howell and King Brewery; engaged horse breeding, real estate, public utility development, Pittston; philanthropist; president, Poor Board for twenty years; constructed, Ransom Home and Hospital; elected, Republican, Pennsylvania State Senate, 1921-1928; married, Mary Veronica Henchcliff Joyce, 1912, children, Edward Joyce, Joseph Patrick Joyce, Mary Patricia Joyce Gill, George Patrick Joyce, Frances Joyce Germann; died, October 21, 1938 (aged 71), Pittston, Luzerne County, Pennsylvania; interment, Saint Mary Help of Christians Cemetery, Pittston Junction, Luzerne County, Pennsylvania.

 Secretary, Pittston Borough Council; member, president of Pittston’s first Common Council, 1894-1899; president of the Select Council, 1899-1901; Pittston city treasurer, eight years.